I may receive commissions for purchases made through links on my site. Please see my full disclosure for further information.

 REALITY:

 Everyone teases you that when you work at home, you'll never get out of your pajamas.
 But you've heard that it's better to stay in your routine of getting up early and getting fully ready, just like you did for your outside-the-house job.
-At the most, you might wear jeans and a tee sometimes but that's it.
+At the most, you might wear jeans and a tee sometimes but that's as frumpy as you'll allow yourself to be.

 REALITY: